12,895 Patient reviews

 Metformin is a very commonly prescribed medication for diabetes treatment.
 It is also marketed under brand names such as Glucophage®, Glucophage® SR, Metsol®, Bolamyn® SR, Fortamet®, Riomet®, Glumetza® to name a few.

-Metformin contains the active ingredient Metformin Hydrochloride.
-It is intended to help control the amount of sugar in the blood, as well as responding to low amount of insulin produced in the body.
-It can be used on its own or combined with other medications.
+Metformin contains the active ingredient Metformin Hydrochloride, which helps control blood sugar levels and responds to insulin produced by the body.
+It can be used on its own or combined with other similar antidiabetic medication or insulin.

 You should only ever take Metformin as prescribed and follow the instructions on the patient leaflet closely.
 It is recommended you take each prescribed tablet during or after meals and swallow it without chewing.
 Regular blood tests should be conducted by your doctor to ensure blood sugar levels are maintained.

 Metformin is taken two or three times per day as a 500mg or 850mg tablet.
 The maximum dose is 3,000mg a day, split into three individual doses.
 If you feel that your prescribed dosage is too strong or too weak, you can arrange an appointment with your doctor to adjust it after 10 to 15 days.

 There is also a modified-release version available.
 These exist in the dosages of 500mg, 750mg and 100mg.
 The maximum dose for modified-release tablets is 2,000mg a day.
 Your doctor will prescribe this if the immediate release tablets are deemed unsuitable.
 From a user perspective, the main difference is that the dose should be taken once daily, usually with a meal in the evening.

 Metformin is used to treat type 2 diabetes.
 It is also sometimes used as a preventative measure for people who are at risk of developing diabetes (pre-diabetes).